Transurethral Ultrasound Ablation (TULSA-PRO) for BPH

 Advanced Image Guidance

-TULSA-PRO used to treat BPH is similar to treating prostate cancer.
+TULSA-PRO is used to treat BPH similarly to its use in treating prostate cancer.
 Learn more about TULSA-PRO for prostate cancer.

 The TULSA procedure (TULSA-PRO) ablates prostate tissue from the inside out.
-A device enters the urethra which delivers thermal ultrasound energy outwards from the urethra to the prostate while under real-time MRI guidance.
+A device enters the urethra.
+This device delivers thermal ultrasound energy outwards from the urethra to the prostate while under real-time MRI guidance.

 This approach avoids the need for surgical incisions to reach the prostate.
 A cooling mechanism helps protect the urethra from the ultrasound energy.
 The thermal ultrasound energy is delivered in a sweeping motion (visualize a clock hand sweeping), which enables the physician to ablate a wider area.

 TULSA-PRO produces real-time temperature maps, enabling the physician to see the increasing temperature of the prostate tissue and surrounding structures every 5-7 seconds during treatment.
-This visibility allows the physician to actively monitor tissue heating.
+This visibility allows the physician to actively monitor tissue heating and better protect healthy tissue during the procedure.

 Generally, yes.
 The physician can customize the procedure to ablate specific areas of the prostate based on the patient’s needs.